 Varicella Zoster Virus (VZV) Antibodies Blood Test, IgG

 Chickenpox is a highly contagious disease that causes red, itchy sores (pox) all over the body.
-It used to be a prevalent childhood disease, infecting nearly all children in the United States.
+It was a prevalent childhood disease, infecting nearly all children in the United States.
 However, since the development of the chickenpox vaccine in 1995, cases have continued to decline.
 Chickenpox usually causes mild symptoms in healthy children.
 In comparison, it can be severe for adults, pregnant women and newborns, and people with weakened immune systems (i.e., those with HIV/AIDS, cancer, and transplant patients).

 Shingles is a disease that targets people previously infected with chickenpox.
-This disease may cause a painful, burning rash on one area of the body, or it may spread to various body parts.
+This disease may cause a painful, burning rash on one area of the body or spread to various body parts.
 Medical experts have estimated that nearly one-third of Americans will get shingles at some point in their lifetime, most often after age 50.
 The average recovery time for shingles is three to five weeks, but it sometimes causes long-term pain and other health problems.

-Other signs or symptoms associated with chickenpox and shingles include:
+Common signs or symptoms associated with chickenpox and shingles include:

 - Sore throat